nsharma73/Ames/README.md

-# Ames
+# Ames Housing Data Analysis
-ML Project for NYCDSA
-This is the ML Capstone Project
+This is the ML Capstone Project for NYCDSA

+There are the code and data files with description:

+Data Folder